 In reality, Linda’s brother had no place on her dinner plate.
 And your problems have no place on yours.
 When you notice that your eating is out of control, there’s some valuable information there worth exploring.
 Your stress and overwrought emotions will make your appetite go haywire.
 You may notice these emotions as being actual thoughts or they may show up as just negative, disturbed, upset, angry feelings that you have in your body.
 Keep in mind that eating in response to pressure is a well-worn habit that is probably second nature to you.
 Like Linda, you may also be starting to become aware when you’re eating under pressure.
 Awareness is the first step to change.

-In the quote above, Linda shares her experience with eating cake and how it changed using the Mindful and Gentle Eating Strategy combined with a permission-based approach to eating.
+In the quote above, Linda shares her experience of how her relationship to foods like cake and other sweets changed using my Mindful and Gentle Eating Process, combined with a permission-based approach to eating and dealing with her stress.
 You may choose to eat those foods that don’t taste as delicious as you may want them to, but one bite, one cookie or a muffin, or a single taste of whatever it is, will satisfy you in the same way that it used to take a dozen bites or more.
 When you extract the feeling from the food, the food just becomes food again.
 In some ways that’s really great, and in some ways it’s also very sad, but true.

 Linda: “Now that I know I can eat as much as I want of something, makes me not even want it.”